Skip to content

 • Volumes:

-• Mounts Let's Encrypt certificates from /etc/letsencrypt.
+• Let's Encrypt certificates mounted at /etc/letsencrypt/.

 Proxy Servers